burlapjoe/simple-rpy-anim/readme.md

 - Whether to `loop` (default False)
 - What other images to show the animation `behind`

 For longer image sequences it's recommended to cache all the frames before playing via `renpy.start_predict()`.
-By default, the Anim() does this automatically on init.
-You can have it not do so with `Anim(..., precache_on_init=False)`.
-From there, you can set it to automatically `precache_on_play` if you like, precache manually with `animation.precache()`, or simply skip the step entirely.
+By default, the ImgSeq() does this automatically on instantiation.
+You can have it not do so with `ImgSeq(..., precache_on_init=False)`.
+From there, you can set it to automatically `precache_on_play` if you like, or precache manually with `animation.precache()`, or simply skip the step entirely.

 ## Usage